TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 **Example:**

-You want to use the interface of the PHP package `stella-maris/clock` as a type hint for dependency injection in the service classes of your project's various extensions.
+You want to use the PSR-20 clock interface as a type hint for dependency injection in the service classes of your project's various extensions.
 Then the concrete implementation may change without touching your code.
 In this example, we use `lcobucci/clock` for the concrete implementation.

 ..  code-block:: php
     :caption: config/system/services.php

     use Lcobucci\Clock\SystemClock;
-    use StellaMaris\Clock\ClockInterface;
+    use Psr\Clock\ClockInterface;
     use Symfony\Component\DependencyInjection\ContainerBuilder;
     use Symfony\Component\DependencyInjection\Loader\Configurator\ContainerConfigurator;